danielsGitStuff/mel/README.md

   - some programs like `find` may accept your parameters but silently ignore them: `mindepth` for example
 - your background service might get killed at any time

-In Java I only found two things that are broken:
+In Java I found a few things broken:
 - the file watch service that watches folders for changes:
   It neither delivers complete nor correct results on any Platform.
 All you can rely on is that something had happened.
 - My JUnit tests somehow end with core dumps of the underlying JVM (on the build machine only)
+- If TLSv1.3 is enabled and running (which by default it is) all threads of the HTTPServer's executor will eventually get stuck in an infinite loop

 ### Intellij does not rebuild all changed Files when running or debugging (Linux)